-However, there are earlier records of the bulkhead construction in China (5th century) that shed a light on compartmentalization of the ship’s bottom in watertight sections, which prevents sinking even in the case of a leak.
+However, there are earlier records of the bulkhead construction in China (5th century) that shed a light on the compartmentalization of the ship’s bottom in watertight sections, which prevents sinking even in the case of a leak.

 If you were wondering about Titanic, the answer is: yes, it had 15 bulkheads.
-While nominally watertight, they did not seal at the top, which caused overflowing of water from one compartment to another.
+While nominally watertight, they did not seal at the top, which caused the overflowing of water from one compartment to another.
 Also, not closing certain doors helped the progress of the tragedy.

 Bulkhead in an airplane has the purpose of dividing the cabin into sections, typically for separating different classes of service (economy, premium economy, business, first class, or any combination of these).
 This divider also enables the installation of galleys, lavatories, and crew areas.